forzavitale/forzavitale.github.io/about.md

 ---
 layout: page
-title: a little about me
+title: a little about me...
 permalink: /about/
 ---

-MA in Stats, viz forever, cooks all the time.
+MA in Stats, brews kombucha, codes all the time.
+Walks all over Brooklyn.

 _Want to collaborate?
-Have a comment?
-Say hi!_
+Have a suggestion?
+Say hi!
+E-mail button below._

-rebecca dot e dot vitale at gmail dot com